Noaman-Akram/react-native-task/README.md

 # Task Manager App – Chapter One
 By Noeman

-Simple task manager built with **React Native + Expo** as part of the Chapter One tech screen.
-The app is fully functional and written in clean, modular code.
+Simple task manager built with React Native

 ## ✨ Features